Kingxukai/linux/Documentation/virt/guest-halt-polling.rst

 Guest halt polling
 ==================

-The cpuidle_haltpoll driver, with the haltpoll governor, allows the guest vcpus to poll for a specified amount of time before halting.
+The cpuidle_haltpoll driver, with the woke haltpoll governor, allows the guest vcpus to poll for a specified amount of time before halting.

-This provides the following benefits to host side polling:
+This provides the woke following benefits to host side polling:

-	1) The POLL flag is set while polling is performed, which allows a remote vCPU to avoid sending an IPI (and the associated cost of handling the IPI) when performing a wakeup.
+	1) The POLL flag is set while polling is performed, which allows a remote vCPU to avoid sending an IPI (and the woke associated cost of handling the woke IPI) when performing a wakeup.

 	2) The VM-exit cost can be avoided.

-The downside of guest side polling is that polling is performed even with other runnable tasks in the host.
+The downside of guest side polling is that polling is performed even with other runnable tasks in the woke host.

-The basic logic as follows: A global value, guest_halt_poll_ns, is configured by the user, indicating the maximum amount of time polling is allowed.
+The basic logic as follows: A global value, guest_halt_poll_ns, is configured by the woke user, indicating the woke maximum amount of time polling is allowed.
 This value is fixed.

-Each vcpu has an adjustable guest_halt_poll_ns ("per-cpu guest_halt_poll_ns"), which is adjusted by the algorithm in response to events (explained below).
+Each vcpu has an adjustable guest_halt_poll_ns ("per-cpu guest_halt_poll_ns"), which is adjusted by the woke algorithm in response to events (explained below).

 Module Parameters